Luciaisacomputer/Learn-Dot-Stuff/README.md

 Yogi Bhajan once said "If you want to learn something, read about it.
 If you want to understand something, write about it.
 If you want to master something, teach it" and I find that to be incredibly true.
 Have you ever learned about something, only to have a hard time discussing the concept to someone who didn't know about that subject?
 This is exactly what Yogi was talking about.
 Explaining complex topics is hard, it requires an intimate undrestanding of precisely how it works.
 We have a bad habbit of lying to ourselves and thinking we know when really, we only know an abstraction of what it is that we think we know.

 Take some time to set up a lunch and learn with your coworkers, friends, or go to a meetup and give a talk about a topic you have just learned.
 It's going to suck at first, but you'll walk away with a deeper understanding of the subject you presented on.
 Even if you go on a walk to get some coffee, talking about something cool you learned actually helps you truly understand or at worst helps you to realize you need to continue learning about it.

+## Find a Mentor

+This one is a lot harder to do, but if you can find someone at a higher level than you to act as a mentor, it can really go a long way.
+They don't even need to live near you, if you can find someone to talk to through Skype, Hangouts, etc that will work too.
+There are also code mentoring services like https://www.codementor.io/ which I can't speak for since I have no experience with them, but they do provide a way to connect with people to help you level up your skills.